-• On January 24, 2020, the Company obtained a waiver, and an amendment, from HSBC Bank Canada for covenant breaches related to the quarter ended September 30, 2019, and December 31, 2019, respectively under the Company's Facility (as defined herein).
+- On January 24, 2020, the Company obtained a waiver, and an amendment, from HSBC Bank Canada for covenant breaches related to the quarters ended September 30, 2019, and December 31, 2019, respectively under the Company's Facility (as defined herein).
 The Facility was concurrently amended to provide the Company with more room under its future covenants.
-For further information, please see "Liquidity & Capital Resources".
+For further information, please see "Liquidity & Capital Resources". - On March 30, 2020, the Company announced a breakthrough antimicrobial technology formulated to kill the viruses, bacteria, and other pathogens.
+This release was followed by a conference call to further discuss the technology and the potential products associated with the formulation.